anywhichway/lmdb-index/README.md

 * The major version will be zero.
 * Breaking changes or feature additions will increment the minor version.
 * Bug fixes and documentation changes will increment the patch version.

+2023-04-28 v0.5.0 Added `getSchema` to exports.
+Enhanced unit tests.

+2023-04-28 v0.4.3 Adjusted to use `withextensions` from `lmdb-query`.
+Enhanced documentation.

 2023-04-27 v0.4.2 Added support for patch.
 Simplified `withExtensions` us.
 Enhanced documentation.